 Day 7: Santorini Tour & Wine Tasting

-The morning is yours to spend as you will, whether that's browsing the boutiques of Fira or getting beachside.
-Don't wear yourself out too soon, though, as in the afternoon you'll take a guided tour that will show you a side of Santorini that most travelers don't see.
+The morning is yours to spend as you will, whether browsing Fira's boutiques or getting beachside.
+Don't wear yourself out too soon, though, as in the afternoon, you'll take a guided tour showing you a side of Santorini that most travelers don't see.

-You'll check out hidden gems in Oia, the furthest town along the rim of the caldera.
+You'll check out hidden gems in Oia, the furthest town along the caldera's rim.
 Oia's arty streets are the quintessential Santorini scene.
 Later, you'll take a trip up to the highest peak on the island.
-Bring your camera for the 360 degree views at the top, as well as the many stops on your way down.
+Bring your camera for the 360-degree views at the top and the many stops on your way down.
 You'll also see medieval villages at Megalochori and Pyrgos and the Blue Dome in Firostefani before your voyage ends with a wine tasting to sample varietals dating back centuries, complete with epic caldera views as the sun goes down.

 In the evening, return to Oia to wander the alleys and linger in the town's tavernas into the evening and experience a calmer vibe after the sunset crowds subside.
 When searching for your dinner, seek out tomato keftedes, deep-fried tomato balls that encapsulate the essence of the Mediterranean diet, and the Santorini specialty spelt pie.